perlundq/yajsync/README.md

 is_writable = true

 # Any non-default Java file system provider may be specified using the
 # parameter `fs'.
-Here is an example using tbe built in Zip file
+Here is an example using the built in Zip file
 # system provider which provides transparent access to the contents of
 # a zip-file (see also the client option `--fs'):
 [zipfs]